Afek-Sakaju/dog-adopters/README.md

 ## This project have vision of **creating better world for us and our dogs** by creating platform that allow people to adopt "homeless" dogs that are looking for true love.

+i wanted from the start to create this project in order to help people to find their best partner to find a true friend, i have dog for over a year and he makes me really happy, when you play with your dog and have fun with him it makes all the problems disappeare from your mind. thats why i want to help people who can adopt dog to have this happiness, also there are poor dogs that dont have home, they are looking for family and they deserve it, so i really think that this project can make the world better place for humans and for the dogs around us.

 ---

 In order to create this project i used some features like: